-This is the same steps I’ve been using on my hair for years and I have never experienced heat damage.
+These are the same steps I’ve been using on my hair for years and I have never experienced heat damage.
 My hair reverts back on wash day.

-- Wash your hair with a great moisturizing shampoo like Crème of Nature Argan Oil Shampoo, Renpure Organics Argan Oil Shampoo or Giovanni Smooth as Silk Deep Moisturizing Shampoo.
+- Wash your hair with a great moisturizing shampoo like Crème of Nature Argan Oil Shampoo, Renpure Organics Argan Oil Shampoo, or Giovanni Smooth as Silk Deep Moisturizing Shampoo.
 I also use Castile Soap diluted with distilled or bottled water.

 - Part hair into 6 – 8 sections.
 Smaller sections are easier to work with and won’t annoy you.

 - Take down each section, finger comb until you’ve worked out any knots, then blow dry with the tension method on medium settings.
-Once straight, apply a light butter and work through, twist again and pin back up.
+Once straight, apply a light butter and work through, twist again, and pin back up.
 Watch this video for an explanation of the tension method.

 - Repeat for each section until done, then unpin all the sections and work your fingers through and that’s it.